cofoundry-cms/Cofoundry.Docs/src/Content Management/Routing.md

 ### IContentRouteLibrary

-Sometime you need to construct a url, such as for a resized image asset or a downloadable document. `IContentRouteLibrary` is an injectable helper that you can use to do this and can also be used as a consistent way of retrieving urls for entities without having to dig around and find the right property.
+Sometime you need to construct a URL, such as for a resized image asset or a downloadable document. `IContentRouteLibrary` is an injectable helper that you can use to do this and can also be used as a consistent way of retrieving URLs for entities without having to dig around and find the right property.

 ```csharp
 using System.Threading.Tasks;